-You can access the admin panel by adding /admin to where you installed Clockify (eg. time.yourdomain.com/admin).
+You can access the admin panel by adding /admin to where you installed Clockify (e.g. yourdomain.com/admin).

 Only people who are registered as admin in the application’s database can access the panel (the initial admin account is set during the installation).
-Neither workspace owners nor workspace admins can’t access the Admin Panel, unless they have the special log-in and account, and are explicitly granted permission.
+Workspace role doesn’t matter.
+If you are an owner or admin on some workspace, it doesn’t mean you can access the Admin Panel.

 Admin panel has its own log-in page, which requires its own username and password.
-Access to the admin panel can’t be set to work with SSO for practical reasons (if you set SSO incorrectly, you can get locked out of the account).
+Access to the admin panel can’t be set to work with SSO for practical reasons (e.g. if you set SSO incorrectly, you can get locked out of the account).

 - Edit someone’s user name directly

 - See date of registration, last activity, API key, and workspace count